 28And now if ye have judges, and they do not judge you according to the law which has been given, ye can cause that they may be judged of a higher judge.

-29if your hier Judges Doth not Judge righteous Judgements ye Shall cause that a Small number of your lower Judgees Should be gethered to gether and they Sholl Juddge your hier Judgees according to the voice of the people
+if your hier Judges Doth not Judge righteous Judgements yea Shall cause that a Small number of your lower Judgees Should be gethered to gether and they Sholl Juddge hie your hier Judgees according to the voice of the people

 29If your higher judges do not judge righteous judgments, ye shall cause that a small number of your lower judges should be gathered together, and they shall judge your higher judges, according to the voice of the people.

-30& I Commanded you to Do these thing in the fear of the lord & I Commanded you to Do these things & that ye have no king that if these people Commit Sins and iniquities they Shall be answered upon thier own heads for
+& I Commanded you to Do these thing in the fear of the lord & I Commanded you to Do these things & that ye have no king that if these people Commit Sins and iniquity iniquities they Shall be answered upon thier own heads

 30And I command you to do these things in the fear of the Lord; and I command you to do these things, and that ye have no king; that if these people commit sins and iniquities they shall be answered upon their own heads.

-31be hold I Say unto you the Sins of many poople have been Causd by the Eniquities of their kings therefore their Eniquities are answered up on the heads of their kings
+for behold I Say unto you the Sins of many poople have been Causd by the Eniquities of their kings therefore their their Eniquities are answered upon the heads of their kings

 31For behold I say unto you, the sins of many people have been caused by the iniquities of their kings; therefore their iniquities are answered upon the heads of their kings.